mhoennig/hs.hsadmin.ng/doc/test-concept.md

 #### Unit-Tests

 In this project a *Unit* for *UnitTests* can be a single method (function), a class or even a group of classes which express a common concept.

-The unit are whitebox-tests and count into test-code-coverage.
+The unit are technically whitebox-tests and count into test-code-coverage.
+But the whitebox-knowledge should only be used for the text-fixture.

 Unit-Test in this project are implemented with *JUnit Jupiter*, *Mockito* and *AssertJ*.